The 16 Best Spanish Telenovelas for Learning Spanish

-They deal with the roller coaster ride of life, and staple subjects include family, marriage, politics and business.
+What is a telenovela exactly?
+A telenovela deals with the roller coaster ride of life, and staple topics include family, marriage, politics and business.

 Boom!
 You’ve got a highly addictive plot and subplots with twists and turns that can glue you to your seat for hours.
 (You’ve been warned.)

 Many people think that telenovelas and soap operas are the same things, but they’re actually different in several aspects:

 - Telenovelas have a closed narrative, while soap operas are open.
 This simply means that while telenovelas have a specific story to tell with a beginning and an established end, soap operas have no particular goal or end, and they go on for as long as they have viewers.